 From sunset cruises to surf lessons, wine tastings to harbor-front promenades, we offer more things to do and more ways to spend your stay.
 We invite you to relax, unwind and enjoy picturesque views of California’s sunrise and sunsets –paradise is what we call it.

+With the largest recreational harbor on the west coast, there are ten miles of extraordinary fishing, swimming, surfing, and aquatic sports activities.
 Ten distinct neighborhoods make up Newport Beach, each with its own unique personality, natural beauty and story to share.

 Looking for a quiet escape?
 You will find an intimate seaside oasis that will tempt you with its elegance, modern shopping and stunning residential landscape.

 John Wayne Airport, Orange County (SNA)